Topless protest disrupts opening of Barbie house in Berlin

-Promoting the doll made by Mattel Inc (MAT.O), the house allows paying visitors to try on Barbie's clothes, play in her kitchen and have a go on her pink piano.
-The exhibition will be open until August 25.
+Promoting the doll made by Mattel Inc, the house allows paying visitors to try on Barbie's clothes, play in her kitchen and have a go on her pink piano.
+The exhibition will be open until Aug.
+25.

 A handful of protesters gathered outside the shocking pink house that has been erected in one of central Berlin's greyest areas.